Here’s a look at the life of Rev. Al Sharpton, political activist and Baptist minister.

 December 6, 2003 - Hosts NBC’s “Saturday Night Live.”

-May 13, 2004 - Is ordered by the Federal Election Commission to repay $100,000 in public matching funds he received in 2004 for his presidential bid.
+May 13, 2004 - Is ordered by the Federal Election Commission to repay $100,000 in public matching funds he received for his 2004 presidential bid.

 July 28, 2004 - Addresses the Democratic National Convention in Boston.